isc-projects/bind9/doc/arm/managed-keys.rst

 ~~~~~~~~~~~~~~~~~~~

 To configure a validating resolver to use :rfc:`5011` to maintain a trust
-anchor, configure the trust anchor using a ``dnssec-keys`` statement and
+anchor, configure the trust anchor using a ``trust-anchors`` statement and
 the ``initial-key`` keyword.
 Information about this can be found in
 :ref:`trust-anchors`.